Skip to main content

 Why we created MAX Serving

 Deploying AI at scale is complicated because the tools are fragmented, each with their own trade-offs and limitations.
 It sometimes seems like an impossible task to figure out which combination of tools and hardware provides the best performance-to-cost tradeoff for any given model.
-MAX Engine solves these problems by providing a state-of-the-art compiler and inference runtime that works with TensorFlow, PyTorch, and ONNX models, and on a wide range of hardware.
+MAX Engine solves these problems by providing a state-of-the-art compiler and inference runtime that works with a variety of models and hardware types.

-From there, it's just a matter of deploying your models with MAX Engine into production, using trustworthy tools that include robust scaling, monitoring, and deployment templates.
+With MAX Engine as part of your AI development workflow, the next step is to deploy your models into production, using trustworthy tools that include robust scaling, monitoring, and deployment templates.
 That's where MAX Serving comes in.

-MAX Serving will meet you where you are and integrate with your existing serving infrastructure, so you can choose a hosting solution that fits your needs.
-You can still use the client APIs you know, use the serving/cloud infrastructure you trust, and get all the performance and framework optionality provided by MAX Engine.
+MAX Serving meets you where you are and integrates with your existing serving infrastructure, so you can choose a hosting solution that fits your needs.
+You can still use the client APIs you know, use the serving/cloud infrastructure you trust, and get all the performance and framework optionality that MAX Engine provides.

 How MAX Serving works

 In addition to all the features provided by MAX Engine, MAX Serving implements KServe APIs to handle inference requests, query model metadata, check service health, and so on.
-It works as drop-in replacement for Triton, TF Serving, TorchServe, Intel Model Server, and other services based on KServe.
+MAX Serving works as drop-in replacement for Triton, TorchServe, Intel Model Server, and other services based on KServe.

 Your client application can continue to use the same APIs to send requests and receive responses from your cloud-hosted AI inference service.
 The only difference is that your inferencing backend is now powered by MAX Engine.